OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 11. Click `Save`

-### Configure Franchisee CRM App to Use Two Factor Sign On Policy
+### Configure Franchisee CRM App to Use Two Factor Authentication Policy

 1. Back on the `Franchisee Two Factor` policy page, click the `Applications` tab.